 Reflecting and Clarifying:

-Additionally, when something is unclear, it is important to ask clarifying questions.
-Posing open-ended questions such as, “Can you tell me more about that?” or “Could you explain what you mean by that?” helps deepen your understanding of the client’s perspective.
-This not only ensures that you gather all the necessary information but also shows that you are fully invested in comprehending their point of view.
+When something is unclear, ask open-ended questions such as “Can you tell me more about that?” or “Could you explain what you mean by that?”
+This deepens your understanding and shows the client you’re genuinely invested in their concerns.

 Nonverbal Communication:

-Nonverbal communication plays a significant role in active listening.
-Your body language, facial expressions, and tone of voice all contribute to how your message is received by the client.
-When listening, it is important to use open and approachable body language.
-Maintain eye contact to show that you are engaged, and avoid crossing your arms or looking distracted.
-Nodding occasionally while the client is speaking indicates that you are following along and reinforces that you are paying attention.
+Nonverbal communication plays a key role in active listening.
+Your body language, facial expressions, and tone of voice all influence how clients receive your message.
+Use open, approachable posture, maintain eye contact, and avoid crossing your arms or appearing distracted.
+Nodding while the client speaks shows you’re engaged and reinforces your attention.

 Withholding Judgment: